hahwul/dalfox/README.md

   <br>
   <a href=""><img src="https://user-images.githubusercontent.com/13212227/79072646-1cdd2500-7d1d-11ea-8a6d-d24301172a17.png" alt="" width="500px;"></a>
   <br>
-  DalFox(Find Of XSS)
+  DalFox(Finder Of XSS)
   <br>
   <img src="https://img.shields.io/github/languages/top/hahwul/dalfox?style=flat-square"> <img src="https://api.codacy.com/project/badge/Grade/17cac7b8d1e849a688577f2bbdd6ecd0"> <img src="https://img.shields.io/github/issues-closed/hahwul/dalfox?style=flat-square">
 <a href="https://twitter.com/intent/follow?screen_name=hahwul"><img src="https://img.shields.io/twitter/follow/hahwul?style=flat-square"></a>
 </h1>
-Find Of XSS, and Dal is the Korean pronunciation of moon.
+Finder Of XSS, and Dal is the Korean pronunciation of moon.

 ## What is DalFox
 Just, XSS Scanning and Parameter Analysis tool.
 I previously developed [XSpear](https://github.com/hahwul/XSpear), a ruby-based XSS tool, and this time, a full change occurred during the process of porting with golang!!! and created it as a new project.
 The basic concept is to analyze parameters, find XSS, and examine them based on Selenium.